speckleworks/SpeckleDynamo/README.md

 **The Receiver will often show a warning regarding `Dictionary.ByKeysValues operation failed`.
 [We are aware of that](https://github.com/speckleworks/SpeckleDynamo/issues/20) and are working with the Dynamo team to fix it.
 Nothing to worry about for the moment!**

+A list of currently supported geometry types can be found here: https://github.com/speckleworks/SpeckleDynamo/issues/10

 ## Installation